hatRiot/clusterd/README.md

 clusterd features
 ----
-* clusterd currently supports five different application server platforms, with several more currently in development and research phases
+* clusterd currently supports six different application server platforms, with several more currently in development and research phases

 * JBoss